MichaelYochpaz/iSubRip/README.md

 ## Configuration
 * `DOWNLOAD_FILTER (Default: [])` - A list of specific languages to download.
-Only iTunes anguage codes (list can be found [here](https://gist.github.com/daFish/5990634)) or language names can be used.
+Only iTunes language codes (list can be found [here](https://gist.github.com/daFish/5990634)) or language names can be used.
 Leave empty to download all available subtitles.
 Example: `["en", "he"]`